Differential Graded Categories are k-linear Stable Infinity Categories: Spectral Categories and the Enriched Dold-Kan Correspondence

-\mbox{}\\ In this section we set up the relevant properties of the categories of $R$-module spectra used in our main theorem.
-Let $R$ be an $E_{\oo}$-ring spectrum and $R \dash Mod$ the category of $R$-module spectra.
-There is a cofibrantly generated model category structure on $R \dash Mod$ by \cite{HSM}.
+\mbox{}\\ In this section we set up the relevant properties of the model category of $R$-module spectra used in our main theorem.
+Let $R$ be an $E_{\oo}$-ring spectrum and $R \dash \Mod$ the category of $R$-module spectra.